 Figure 1-1 – Example of S-129 UKCM information depiction

 A ship’s master has an obligation under SOLAS regulation V/34 to plan their ship’s voyage from berth to berth.
-This Product Specification enables UKCM information to be provided to users of a UKCM service.
+This Product Specification enables UKCM information to be provided to users of a UKCM Service.

 Initial voyage planning to navigate through a UKCM Operational Area

 A ship planning its voyage needs to determine the time periods when there are suitable tidal conditions for it to transit a UKCM Operational Area.
-A UKCM service provider completes calculations based on a range of possible arrival times to determine a pre-plan, which contains one or more time windows for a specified draught that a ship’s master can choose from.
+A UKCM Service Provider completes calculations based on a range of possible arrival times to determine a Pre-plan, which contains one or more time windows for a specified draught for a ship’s master to choose from.

 Refined voyage planning to navigate through a UKCM Operational Area

-A ship’s master selects a time window to transit through a UKCM Operational Area and advises the UKCM service provider.
-A ship also sends the UKCM service provider updated information about its particulars (for example stability and draught information).
-The UKCM service provider uses specialized ship and waterway-specific modelling that includes predicted and observed environmental conditions (for example tide, wind, swell, tidal stream, etc.) to generate an actual plan for a ship.
+A ship’s master selects a time window to transit through a UKCM Operational Area and advises the UKCM Service Provider.
+A ship also sends the UKCM Service Provider updated information about its particulars (for example stability and draught information).
+The UKCM Service Provider uses specialized ship and waterway-specific modelling that includes predicted and observed environmental conditions (for example tide, wind, swell, tidal stream, etc.) to generate an Actual Plan for a ship.

-An actual plan contains a route for the ship to take through the UKCM Operational Area and one or more control points.
+An Actual Plan contains a route for the ship to take through the UKCM Operational Area and one or more control points.
 Control points are, in effect, waypoints and include time window information.
-An actual plan provides the ship with the necessary navigation information to safely pass through the UKCM Operational Area at a given time.
-The actual plan also includes any relevant non-navigable areas and almost non-navigable areas.
+An Actual Plan provides the ship with the necessary navigation information to safely pass through the UKCM Operational Area at a given time.
+The Actual Plan also includes any relevant non-navigable areas and almost non-navigable areas.

-To facilitate logistics planning, the actual plan can be shared with other parties, such as the ship’s owners, management company, charterers, or the ship’s agent at the relevant port.
-The ship’s agent may contact relevant waterway authorities to make the necessary bookings, such as for a pilot or for a berth.
+To facilitate logistics planning, the Actual Plan can be shared with other parties, such as the ship’s owners, management company, charterers, or the ship’s agent at the relevant port.
+For example, it can be used to provide information that assists the ship’s agent and relevant waterway authorities with making necessary bookings, such as for a pilot or for a berth.

-As the ship nears the UKCM Operational Area, the UKCM service provider checks the prevailing environmental conditions within the UKCM Operational Area and confirms the validity of the actual plan.
-The actual plan may alter due to changes in predicted weather forecasts, heights of tide, or the ship’s particulars.
-The actual plan might be cancelled through replacement (using an actual plan update) when changes are required.
-This checking process allows the ship to manage its speed to meet the required time window to execute the actual plan.
+As the ship nears the UKCM Operational Area, the UKCM Service Provider checks the prevailing environmental conditions within the UKCM Operational Area and confirms the validity of the Actual Plan.
+The Actual Plan may alter due to changes in predicted weather forecasts, heights of tide, or the ship’s particulars.
+The Actual Plan might be cancelled through replacement (using an Actual Update) when changes are required.
+This checking process allows the ship to manage its speed to meet the required time window to execute the Actual Plan.

-The actual plan update contains details of the earliest and latest times at which the ship can safely commence navigating shallow areas in the UKCM Operational Area while maintaining the required UKC (note that waterway authorities specify minimum UKC requirements for ships operating within a UKCM Operational Area).
-The actual plan update also includes any relevant non-navigable areas and almost non-navigable areas.
+The Actual Update contains details of the earliest and latest times at which the ship can safely commence navigating shallow areas in the UKCM Operational Area while maintaining the required UKC (note that waterway authorities specify minimum UKC requirements for ships operating within a UKCM Operational Area).
+The Actual Update also includes any relevant non-navigable areas and almost non-navigable areas within the UKCM Operational Area.

 Voyage monitoring

-When the ship enters the UKCM Operational Area, the actual update is able to be displayed on the ship’s navigation system.
-When a pilot is embarked, they will, generally, be using a Portable Pilot Unit (PPU) that also shows the ship’s UKC plan (as this is also provided to the pilot by the UKCM service provider).
+When the ship enters the UKCM Operational Area, the Actual Update can be displayed on the ship’s navigation system.
+When a pilot is embarked, they will, generally, be using a Portable Pilot Unit (PPU) that also shows the ship’s UKC plan (as this is also provided to the pilot by the UKCM Service Provider).
 Having the same information displayed on both the ship’s navigation system and the pilot’s PPU helps a ship’s crew support the pilot navigating the ship through a UKCM Operational Area, while maintaining the required UKC.